EGI-OCTO/todo-list-to-be-clean-architecterized/README.md

 ## Configure MySQL

-1. Create a database in your MySQL instance.
+1. Create two databases in your MySQL instance : `tododb` and `tododbtest`
 2. Update the application.properties file in the `src/main/resources` folder with the URL, username and password for your MySQL instance.
 The table schema for the Todo objects will be created for you in the database.